 Trio Volant was formed in 2010 whilst all the members were studying at the Royal Northern College of Music.
 The Trio regularly give formal recitals and lunchtime concerts in and around Manchester and the North West as well as further afield from Wales to Essex!
-Past engagements have included recitals for Darlington Music Society, Little Gaddesden and District Concert Club, Wisbech Concert Society, Buxton International Music Festival, Huddersfield Music Society, Harlech Concert Society, Harrogate International Music Festival, Lincoln International Chamber Music Festival and Maldon Festival of Arts amongst others.
+Past engagements have included recitals for Darlington Music Society, Little Gaddesden and District Concert Club, Wisbech Concert Society, Buxton International Music Festival, Huddersfield Music Society, Harlech Concert Society, Harrogate International Music Festival, Lincoln International Chamber Music Festival and Maldon Festival of Arts amongst many others.
 The Trio particularly enjoy the opportunity to perform the lesser known reed trio chamber music repertoire.

 The individual members have a wealth of solo, chamber music and orchestral experience between them, performing nationally.
 Richard is a busy freelance bassoonist and is in demand throughout the North West having completed his postgraduate studies at the Royal Northern College of Music.
 Bea enjoys a varied career as a peripatetic teacher, animateur and freelance oboist.
 Tom divides his time between instrumental teaching, performing as a freelance clarinettist and working as a Music for Health practitioner.
 The group’s members have worked with The Halle, Royal Liverpool Philharmonic Orchestra, BBC Philharmonic, Sinfonia ViVa, Raymond Gubbay’s Manchester Concert Orchestra, Northern Chamber Orchestra, National Festival Orchestra and Liverpool Sinfonia amongst others.
 The trio are looking forward to a number of recital engagements in 2019 including Darlington Music Society, Harlech Concert Club, Saddleworth Concert Club, Grange-Over-Sands Concert Society and many more as well as being involved in Music for Health projects with Live Music Now.